jpin730/react-todo-board/README.md

 # React Todo Board

-This project is for the development of React with TypeScript.
+This project is for the development of React with TypeScript using CRA and Zustand.

 ## Usage